Things to do in Dumfries and Galloway

-Dumfries & Galloway is a beautiful region of Scotland which has plenty of options for easy walking activities and exploration.
+Dumfries & Galloway is a beautiful region of Scotland that has plenty of options for easy walking activities and exploration.

 The region is rich in history, heritage, natural beauty, art and culture.
 The town of Dumfries is a great place to use as a base to explore the region.
 It also has a lot to offer itself.
 Dumfries has earned fame for its literary associations with Robert Burns and J. M. Barrie.
 These associations have helped to create a cultural character and atmosphere in the old market town.